 Precautions:

 Celery seeds should be avoided by those with allergies to the celery species.
 Do not use in therapeutic amounts if pregnant or nursing.
-Consult your healthcare professional if you are taking any medication or if you have a serious health condition.
+Consult your healthcare professional if you are taking any medications or if you have a serious health condition.

 Affiliate Disclaimer: This section contains affiliate product links.
 If you make a purchase through one of our recommended links, we will receive a small commission at no additional cost to you.
 Thanks for the support!